What is Biting His Tail?

-Allergies may be treated with a change of diet or daily allergy shots.
+Allergies are commonly treated with medications.
 Dogs with external parasites will be treated with a flea and tick preventative medication.
 Internal parasites are treated with a dewormer medication.
-The medication is administered orally or by injection.

-Dogs with behavior issues may be referred to an animal behaviorist.
+Dogs with behavior issues might be treated with medications, or may be referred to an animal behaviorist.
 An animal behaviorist can observe your dog and make recommendations, which will help with bouts of stress and/or anxiety.